anika-sw/ag_frontend/README.md

     npm run dev
     ```

-2. To access the application locally, open a web browser and go to [http://localhost:5173](http://localhost:5173).
+   To access the application locally, open a web browser and go to [http://localhost:5173](http://localhost:5173).

-3. To build for production, run:
+2. To build for production, run:
     ```sh
     npm run build
     ```

 ## Testing

-- Run the `vitest` testing framework in your local IDE:
+- Run the `vitest` testing framework in your local machine:
     ```sh
     npm run test
     ```